sarthak1492/TheDeliveryApp/README.md

 # TheDeliveryApp
-This is application provides daily nutrition need at your doorstep.
+This is application provides daily nutrition needs at your doorstep.

 # Android Version
 4.4 and higher